What Are the Types of Business Bankruptcy?

 Chapter 11 Bankruptcy

 Chapter 11 allows a business to remain open and operational.
-The debtor works with its creditors and the bankruptcy trustee to create a repayment plan.
+The debtor works with the creditors and bankruptcy trustee to create a repayment plan consisting of monthly payments over several years.
+If the creditors agree to the repayment plan, the debtor can remain in business while paying off its debts.

-Like Chapter 7, Chapter 11 can be used by sole proprietors, partnerships, corporations, and LLCs.
+Chapter 11 can be used by sole proprietors, partnerships, corporations, and LLCs.

 Chapter 13 Bankruptcy

-The main difference between chapters 11 and 13 is who can use them.
+Like Chapter 11, Chapter 13 creates a bankruptcy repayment plan instead of liquidating business assets.
+The main difference between Chapters 11 and 13 is who can use them.

-Chapter 13 is primarily a type of personal bankruptcy in which individuals who don’t qualify for chapter 7 reorganize their personal debts.
+Chapter 13 is primarily a type of personal bankruptcy in which individuals, not businesses, reorganize their personal debts.
+However, Chapter 13 can also be used by sole proprietors.

 Will You Go Out of Business if You File for Bankruptcy?

-Businesses that file for chapter 7 often go out of business since they must sell off assets to repay creditors.
-Businesses that file for either chapter 11 or chapter 13 can remain in business while they repay creditors.
+The answer to this question will depend on your business’s cash flow, financial situation, and ability to repay debts.
+Businesses that file for Chapter 7 often go out of business since they must sell off assets to repay creditors.
+Businesses that file for either Chapter 11 or Chapter 13 can remain in business while they repay creditors.

 It’s important to raise this issue with a bankruptcy attorney to understand your business’s viability during bankruptcy.